craignicholson/docker-quickstart/cheetsheet.md

 The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.

+1. What's the thing with

+import/export
+load/save

+1. Ignore TLS during docker run and other places for DOCKER_CERTIFICATE_TRUST= false